 To AS learners, gathering facts from recognized experts in their field is critical, so if you express an opinion, be prepared to back it up with some verifiable data.
-This is one child you don’t want to say “Because I said so,” to!
+This is one child to whom you don’t want to say, “Because I said so!”
 One of the little areas where my daughter and I butted heads frequently was over my relying heavily on my instincts but my daughter needing to see tangible proof of the facts.
 “How do you know that?” is a question an AS might vocalize on a regular basis.

-The abstract sequential child does poorly with tests that are true/false or multiple choice where the best answer is one that is true most of the time, and excels on tests that allow for variables in the answers.
+The abstract sequential child does poorly with tests that are true/false or multiple choice where the best answer is one that is true most of the time.
+They excel on tests that allow for variables in the answers.